dmitryweiner/neural-things/sound/README.md

 - Increased font size on graph labels (2x larger for better readability)
 - Dynamic Y-axis labels that update based on zoom scale
-- Peak detection with labels for all graphs (Oscilloscope: amplitude, Spectrum: frequency Hz, Cepstrum: quefrency ms)
+- Peak detection with labels for Spectrum (frequency Hz) and Cepstrum (quefrency ms)
 - Extended state persistence to save all visualization settings (not just panel collapse states)
 - Y Scale in spectrogram mode now controls frequency/quefrency zoom (range on Y-axis)